 MIT Media Lab

-Our flagship event, the program is held each fall on the MIT campus in Cambridge, MA.
-EmTech MIT offers a carefully curated perspective on the most significant developments of the year, with a focus on understanding their potential economic as well as societal impact.
+EmTech MIT is the highlight of our year.
+Held on the MIT campus in Cambridge, MA, our flagship annual event offers a carefully curated perspective on the most significant developments of the year, with a focus on understanding their potential economic and societal impact.

 Climate Changed »